Trusted Chicago Child Custody Lawyers

 - The willingness of the parents to encourage a relationship with the other parent

 If a child allocation plan cannot be reached through negotiation or mediation, formal settlement negotiations in court may be required.
-While we prefer to come to an amicable agreement, we are prepared to litigate in court as a last resort.
+While it is preferred that parents come to an amicable agreement, our custody lawyers always prepare to litigate in court as a last resort.
 Developing child allocation plans and establishing parenting time is always an emotional process, the last thing anyone wants is for the children to be caught in the middle.